 concern him most.

-for.
-Collectively we tell them, “THIS is what we want from government, and this is how much we
+Collectively we tell them, “THIS is what we want from government, and this is how much we are

 Of course, sadly or shamefully, Congress will do whatever it wishes.
 But, IF Congress were to

-Recommended Budget, it would be…well, there really are no words for such a miracle.
-But, by
+Budget, it would be…well, there really are no words for such a miracle.
+But, by any name, our

-of representative democracy; we will have composed a prototype Federal Budget; we will
+representative democracy; we will have composed a prototype Federal Budget; we will have

-have eliminated special interests, lobbying, bribery, greed and stupidity from the budgetary
+eliminated special interests, lobbying, bribery, greed and stupidity from the budgetary process.

-process.
-By ear-marking our tax dollars, we will not only be expressing each our own various
+By ear-marking our tax dollars, we will not only be expressing each our own various political

-political concerns, in all likelihood, we will also create a tax system under which more people
+concerns, in all likelihood, we will also create a tax system under which more people might more

-might more willingly cooperate.
-At once, (this is my guess) we will present a more humane
+willingly cooperate.
+At once, (this is my guess) we will present a more humane visage of the

-take a greater part in the process.
-Also, since those people who pay no taxes will have very
+a greater part in the process.
+Also, since those people who pay no taxes will have very little say

-little say about how the money provided government by those who do is spent, there’s an
+about how the money provided government by those who do is spent, there’s an incentive for

-incentive for them as well.
-But, mainly, Congress will no longer have to guess what the People
+them as well.
+But, mainly, Congress will no longer have to guess what the People want their taxes

-want their taxes spent on, thus decreasing the power of special interests.
-Data provided by
+spent on, thus decreasing the power of special interests.
+Data provided by The Taxpayers’

 LOST IN THE DIN: Why Your Opinion on Politics and Religion